geofurlong/api_python/README.md

 ## Points along an ELR between mileages

 The `between` method returns a Shapely [LineString](https://shapely.readthedocs.io/en/stable/reference/shapely.LineString.html#shapely.LineString) for a given mileage range on an ELR.
-As per the `at` method, the mileages are specified as a total yardage integer.
+As per the `at` method, the mileages are specified as total yardage integers.

 The example below shows the geographic co-ordinates around Crawley station on ELR TBH1 between mileages 30 miles 900 yards and 30 miles 1300 yards.